darwinzer0/secret-contract-tutorials/tutorial2/README.md

 The viewing key code implemented in this tutorial is based on the implementation used in the SecretSCRT contract: https://github.com/enigmampc/secretSCRT.

+## Pre-requisites

+If you have not completed the [Developing your first secret contract tutorial](https://learn.figment.io/network-documentation/secret/tutorials/creating-a-secret-contract-from-scratch), do that first.
+That tutorial also assumes you have completed the [Secret Pathway Tutorials 1-5](https://learn.figment.io/network-documentation/secret/secret-pathway#secret-pathway-tutorials).
+This tutorial builds on the contract that was used in that tutorial, the full code for which you can find on GitHub at this link: [https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1/code](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1/code).

+If you get stuck at any point, the completed code for this tutorial can also be found on GitHub here: [https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2/code](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2/code).

 ## Step 1 - preparing the build environment

 To begin you will need to add the following packages to the `Cargo.toml` file: